All Episodes

 There's no pretense of any of the accountability because now it's more important to defeat us than it is to hold Obama or any other Democrat accountable.

-And it's just unbelievable.
+It's just unbelievable.

 We do exist.

-But the pretend that we don't, if we don't exist, if we didn't exist right now, they would be behaving far differently toward Obama.
+But pretend that we don't, if we don't exist, if we didn't exist right now, they would be behaving far differently toward Obama.

 Whoever anchors doesn't matter anymore.

-Uh their audiences have been fragmented.
+Their audiences have been fragmented.

-Twenty-five thousand people a night watch CNN some nights.
+25,000 people a night watch CNN some nights.

 Their most popular show, Larry King Alive, is now finishing behind MSNBC.

-I mean, more people are tuning in to dancing with the stars and you know, they're oblivious.
+I mean, more people are tuning into Dancing with the Stars, and, you know, they're oblivious.

-I'm a mother of two little kids and there's always been that.
+I'm a mother of two little kids.

 I'm talking about it used to be 80% of the country watched Cronkite, Huntley Brinkley, and whoever ABC had.

-Now it's 15 to 20 percent.
+Now it's 15 to 20%.

 They're laying people off.